 This suggests that Manaf al-Rawi—known as “the dictator” by the time he was orchestrating the bombings in Baghdad, of which he was emir, between August 2009 and January 2010—may have had a more important role that Darwish’s driver before he was arrested in 2004.

 Abu Muhammad al-Adnani is Taha Falaha, the Islamic State’s official spokesman as of August 2011 and by the time he was killed in August 2016 its governor of Syria, director of foreign terrorist attacks, and overall deputy, too.
 Falaha, a Syrian, had been recruited in 2002 in Aleppo by al-Zarqawi and was among the few foreigners in the very senior ranks of the Islamic State after 2006.

 Haifa Street was an extremely dangerous area of Baghdad—not only between the insurgency and the forces trying to protect the Iraqi government, but within the insurgency.
 Haifa was the location of the most dramatic moment in the recent documentary by Australian journalist Michael Ware, called Only the Dead, about his hunt for al-Zarqawi.

-If it is true that Darwish was killed alongside Abu Anas al-Shami (real name: Umar Yusef Juma), al-Zarqawi’s first deputy and his chief religious official, in September 2004, then it would rather re-write the known biography of Darwish.
-It has always been murky when Darwish was killed, with the best suggestions being early or summer 2005.
-It would be possible to say these were completely mistaken, and this biography certainly correct, were it not that Darwish succeeded Juma at al-Zarqawi’s right hand, which would require him to have outlived Juma.
+If it is true that Darwish was killed alongside Abu Anas al-Shami (real name: Umar Yusef al-Juma), al-Zarqawi’s first deputy and his chief religious official, in September 2004, then it would rather re-write the known biography of Darwish.
+It has always been murky when Darwish was killed; reports varied between early and summer 2005, with the most reliable data point being a posting on an Islamist forum that said Darwish was dead by February 2005.
+It would be possible to say these were completely mistaken, and this biography certainly correct, were it not that Darwish succeeded al-Juma at al-Zarqawi’s right hand, which would require him to have outlived al-Juma.